July Fishing Update • Blue Claw Crabs • Offshore Report• "Take A Vet Fishing"....And So Much More

 Read more "Stories and Reports" from J&J Sports Blog Posts: Click Here

 The offshore wrecks have been plentiful with Sea Bass .
 Some offshore wrecks that hold plenty of life are the San Diego and Oregon wrecks.
-Cole down here at the shop limited out on sea bass at the Oregon wreck using small Diamond jigs.
-Some porgies are coming off the wrecks as well.
+Patchogue locals have caught their share of sea bass at the Oregon wreck using small Diamond jigs.
+Some porgies and Ling are coming off the wrecks as well.

-Sea bass season is in full swing!!!, and many of the offshore wrecks and reefs are holding an abundance now of these tasty fish.
+Sea bass season is in full swing!!!, and many of the offshore wrecks and reefs are holding an abundance of Sea Bass and Ling.
 Using piece's of clam on a Hi-Lo rig over some structure is all you need to catch a limit of fish.
 However I like using a small white squid tube attached to my hooks, topped with either fresh clam or a squid strip.
-Not only will the Squid tubes attract the Sea bass it also increases your shot of landing any Fluke that might be hanging around.
+Not only will the Squid tubes attract the Sea bass it also increases your shot of landing any Fluke or Ling that might be hanging around.
 Sea Bass are aggressive feeders, if you locate structure holding fish, you can also target them using jigs, this method will likely produce bigger fish.

 Fluke fishing has improved in the Great South Bay and Shinecock bays too with many reports of good sized keepers being landed. as mentioned before gulp is a great option for bait.
 Spearing and squid are also great options for bait.
 A rig with a teaser or squid strip will work great.